nlimbu/react-native-railroad/README.md

 # react-native-railroad

-#### This is a simple RailRoad component for react-native applications using `<Animated.View />` element that can be configured through props.
+#### This is a simple RailRoad component for react-native applications using `<Animated.View />` that can be configured through props.

 [Image Link to the Component in use](res/railroad.png)